WARNING: Please perform inventory integrity with 'fix' options before performing a physical count.

 The big count method solves one very significant problem for many retailers.
 That is that each product is often in more than one location.
 I may have my widgets on a shelf on the floor, in the warehouse, and in a display.
 If I don't include all counts for this product on one Big Count batch the counts will not be correct when I am finished.

 AIC stands for Advanced Inventory Control.
 The system knows how many are at each location and this problem does not occur for data sets with AIC.
-If product abc shows up as 3 in one location and 2 in another location totalling 5 you should end up with 5 when my count is completed.
-If you count this product on 2 different batches you will end up with 2, 3 or 0 depending on the order of the steps you took.
+If product ABC shows up as 3 in one location and 2 in another location totaling 5 you should end up with 5 when my count is completed.
+If you count this product on 2 different batches you will end up with 2, 3, or 0 depending on the order of the steps you took.

 CAUTION: Work Orders

 Please remember to do a small but thorough test count for items on work orders.
-There is a setting to exclude parts on work orders that changes how System Five reports the current quantity and hense effects how you count.
+There is a setting to exclude parts on work orders that changes how System Five reports the current quantity and hence affects how you count.

-- All sales where customers have received product must be completed before starting the Big Count process.
+- All sales where customers have received products must be completed before starting the Big Count process.

-- All product on work orders must either be excluded from your count or included in your count based on the “Exclude parts on work orders” setting.
-A mixed method with produce mixed results and be very difficult to get correct.
+- All products on work orders must either be excluded from your count or included in your count based on the “Exclude parts on work orders” setting.
+A mixed method produces mixed results and is very difficult to get correct.